 The 18th Annual HRI conference theme is “HRI for all.”
 We encourage the community to consider ways to both make the field a more inclusive place for those who may not feel included, as well as to encourage inclusion within our research methods and practices.
 Thus we strongly welcome submissions that address this year’s theme, “HRI for all.”

-All LBR submissions will undergo blind peer-review and will be published in the companion proceedings of the conference.
+All LBR submissions will undergo blind peer-review and accepted LBRs will be published in the companion proceedings of the conference.
 These proceedings will appear in both the ACM Digital Library and IEEE Xplore.
 LBRs will be presented during the main conference.
-The final format for the presentation will be communicated in January 2021.
+The final format for the presentation will be communicated in January 2023.

-Note: Unlike previous years, LBRs should be 2-4 page (excluding references).
+LBRs should be 2-4 pages long (excluding references).